-If it happens that a high-quality video will drop to a low-quality video.
+☐ If it happens that a high-quality video will drop to a low-quality video.
 Would video drop from 720p to 360p.
-Are we intentionally drop some packets of the video at each frame or just simply load frames with lower quality?
+Are we intentionally dropping some packets of the video at each frame or simply loading frames with lower quality?
+Both.